 Seniors who are looking for a low-impact exercise they can do in the comfort of their own yard may want to consider gardening.
 The movements involved in tending to vegetables and flowers provide many benefits for a senior’s physical wellbeing.
-The staff at Home Care Assistance, a trusted provider of home care in Chandler, discuss a few of the ways your elderly loved one can boost his or her physical health through gardening.
+The staff at Home Care Assistance, a trusted provider of home care Chandler families can count on, discuss a few of the ways your elderly loved one can boost his or her physical health through gardening.

 Activities like lifting and digging enhance muscle tone, which can lead to increased endurance levels.
 Most experts recommend at least 30 minutes of gardening each day to build muscle.
 Seniors who live a sedentary lifestyle should begin by working a few minutes at a time, then slowly building up to the full 30 minutes.